jan-sz/videocapture-mcp-ai-auto-optimize/README.md

 ### Resource Management

 The server automatically manages camera resources, ensuring all connections are properly released when the server shuts down.
 For long-running applications, it's good practice to explicitly close connections when they're no longer needed.
+In LLM workflows:

+- `quick_capture` opens and closes a camera automatically for one-off shots.
+- When you call `open_camera`, instruct the LLM to invoke `close_connection` on the returned `camera_<index>_<counter>` once captures and property tweaks are done.
+Pairing the open/close calls keeps USB devices free and prevents stale IDs from accumulating.
+- If the LLM loses track of IDs, call `list_active_connections` to see what remains open and close them explicitly.

 ### Multiple Cameras